Tommy Thompson: Other leadership roles

-Vice presidential discussion
+Consideration as prospective Republican vice presidential nominee

 Thompson's name had been in the press as a possible vice presidential pick during several election seasons.
 By 1992, Thompson himself had openly discussed his desire to be the Republican vice presidential nominee for 1996.

 Republican presidential nominee Bob Dole considered Thompson as a possible vice presidential nominee in 1996 and Thompson openly lobbied for the position.
 However, Thompson was forced to fight off perceptions of being someone to "bluster through a speech, turn bombastic during public statements", and have difficulty thinking on his feet.
 During the 1996 vetting process, Dole also reportedly remarked on Thompson's lack of finesse in their interactions.

-After Dole disclosed that Thompson was no longer under consideration, Thompson stated that he was relieved because he had been "scared to death" of the process and the spotlight of the position.
+After Dole disclosed that Thompson was no longer under consideration in August, Thompson stated that he was relieved because he had been "scared to death" of the process and the spotlight of the position.
 In 2000, Thompson was mentioned as a possible vice presidential running mate for George W. Bush.

-Health and Human Services Secretary
+Secretary of Health and Human Services

 Thompson left the governorship when he was appointed by President George W. Bush as HHS Secretary.
 He was confirmed by the Senate on January 24, 2001.
 Thompson announced his resignation from HHS on December 3, 2004, and served until January 26, 2005, when the Senate confirmed his successor, Michael O. Leavitt.

 While Secretary, he launched initiatives to increase funding for the National Institutes of Health, reorganize the Centers for Medicare & Medicaid Services to encourage greater responsiveness and efficiency, and clear the backlog of waivers and state plan amendments.
 He approved 1,400 state plans and waiver requests, thereby providing health insurance to 1.8 million lower-income Americans.
 In the aftermath of 9/11, he also worked on strengthening the nation's preparedness for a bio-terrorism attack, by stockpiling smallpox vaccines and investing heavily in state and local public health infrastructure.